Book stores r.i.p. - death by Jeff/Amazon

 Amazon Prime Day

 The Prime Day was more significant than their Black Friday and Cyber Monday sales combined.
-While the 2018 Prime Day sales stretched to 36 hours; the 2019 Prime Days ran for a full 48 hours, with more deals than ever.
+While the 2018 Prime Day sales stretched to 36 hours, the 2019 Prime Days ran for a total of 48 hours, with more deals than ever.

-However, with total transaction deals of 7.16 billion US-Dollars and 175 million items, the Prime Day is still far away from the AliExpress Singles Day with 30.8 billion US-Dollars in sales.
+However, with total transaction deals of 7.16 billion US-Dollars and 175 million items, Prime Day is still far away from AliExpress Singles Day with 30.8 billion US-Dollars in sales.

 Top 5 Deals Amazon Prime Day 2019